taliacotton/swann-catalogues/_catalogues/african-american-art.markdown

   author: ' In 1951, writer Brooks Atkinson noted, "No one knows exactly how Beauford
     lives.
-Pegging away at a style of painting that few people understand or appreciate, he has disciplined himself, not only physically but spiritually, to live with a kind of personal magnetism in a barren world."<br><br>"Carl Van Vechten, <i>Beauford Delaney</i>.
+Pegging away at a style of painting that few people understand or appreciate, he has disciplined himself, not only physically but spiritually, to live with a kind of personal magnetism in a barren world."
+Two years later, Delaney left New York for Paris.<br><br>"Carl Van Vechten, <i>Beauford Delaney</i>.
 Carl Van Vechten Papers, Beinecke Rare Book and Manuscript Library, Yale University.
 Used with permission of the Van Vechten Trust. ©Van Vechten Trust.'
   body: "> ![](https://res.cloudinary.com/dcryyrd42/image/upload/v1616722081/BeaufordDelaney_xdevcs.jpg)"
 - lot: 21
   title: Richmond Barthé in 1937